Ashish-Reddy-T/VerticalLLM_Finance/README.md

 ```bash
 python main.py
 ```
 Follow the prompts to ask questions about a stock.
-Example tickers can be found in `stock_list.json`.

 ## Disclaimer